Search

 Use the search bar above to find information throughout our website.
 Or choose a topic you want to learn more about.

-Stocks, also called equities, are tradeable securities that represent a share of ownership in a company, and are bought and sold in the stock market.
-The stock market is a term used to describe the place where publicly-held companies buy, sell and issue shares of their company.
+Stocks, also called equities, are tradable securities that represent a share of ownership in a company and are bought and sold in the stock market.
+The stock market is, largely, a virtual location where publicly held companies buy, sell and issue shares of their company.
 Publicly traded companies use the market to raise money to grow and expand their operations by issuing stocks.

-However small your slice of the pie, you technically become one of the business's owners when you purchase stock.
-The stock price reflects the value of the company, but it is determined by what investors are willing to pay.
+However small your slice of the pie, you technically become one of the company's owners when you purchase stock.
+The stock price reflects the value of the company and is determined by what investors are willing to pay to own a piece of it.

 The rewards & risks of stocks

-When you buy stocks, you're likely hoping for one of these outcomes:
+When you buy stocks, you're usually hoping for one of these outcomes:

-• Your shares appreciate—that is, you can sell them for a higher price than you paid for them
+• Your shares appreciate—meaning that you can sell them for a higher price than you paid for them.

 However, stocks do come with risks.
-Even though the stock market has a historical average return of 10%, there have been plenty of times when prices fell year over year.
-There are no guarantees a company will pay dividends or that shares ever will grow in value.
-Some businesses may fail no matter what's happening with the greater economy.
-Perhaps the company developed a product or service that didn't catch on or decided to invest in unprofitable markets.
+Even though various stock market indices—the S&P 500, Dow Jones Industrial Average and NASDAQ Composite—have historic average annualized returns between 8.7% and 13.8% over the last 10 years, prices have fallen year over year plenty of times.
+There are no guarantees a company will pay dividends or that shares will grow in value.
+Some businesses fail no matter what's happening with the greater economy if they developed a product or service that didn't catch on or invested corporate money in unprofitable markets.

 With this in mind, stocks tend to be a better fit if you have a long-term investment horizon.
 When you're building assets for a retirement that's decades away, a temporary dip in your portfolio's value might not throw you off track.
 You have time for the market to pick up again and potentially regain lost ground.

-Bonds, also known as fixed-income securities, are loans from an investor to a borrower—like a company or government—to fund their growth.
-When you buy a bond from a company or government, it will pay you back, plus interest.
+Bonds, also known as fixed-income securities, are loans from an investor to a borrower—typically a company or government—to fund their growth.
+When you buy a bond, the borrowing entity will pay you back plus interest.

 The risks & rewards of bonds

 Bonds are generally considered to be conservative.
-The interest on bonds is a relatively low but fixed rate, and interest payments to bondholders usually are made once or twice a year during the life of the bond, making them predictable.
-Plus, their default risks tend to be low—government bonds in particular have full faith and credit backing—making them more reliable than other investments.
+The interest rate on bonds is usually relatively low but fixed, and interest payments to bondholders are usually made once or twice a year for the life of the bond, making the earnings predictable.
+Their default risks also tend to be low—government bonds in particular have full faith and credit backing—making them more reliable than other investments.

 However, bonds aren't without risk.
-In high interest rate environments, the price of bonds tends to fall.
-Additionally, the interest you earn may not always keep up during environments of high inflation.
+In rising–interest rate environments, the price of bonds tends to fall.
+Plus, the interest you earn might not maintain its value during times of high inflation.

-A mutual fund is a type of investment consisting of a combination of stocks, bonds and other assets that is managed by professional money managers.
-Mutual funds are professionally managed by experts who research companies, know the markets and are responsible for making well-informed decisions.
-Think of a mutual fund as having your own built-in financial advisor who's managing your money and looking out for your long-term financial interests.
+A mutual fund is a combination of stocks, bonds and other assets that is managed by professional money managers.
+These experts research companies, know how the markets typically operate and are responsible for making well-informed decisions.
+You can think of a mutual fund as having a basket of investments that's taken care of by someone obligated to act in the best financial interest of all the fund's participants.

 The prices of mutual funds fluctuate each day based on market conditions and demand.
-Most mutual funds have some amount of investment risk and volatility, and if you're willing to accept the risk of ups and downs in your mutual fund's day-to-day price, you may experience long-term gains.
+Most mutual funds have some investment risk and volatility.
+If you're willing to accept ups and downs in your mutual fund's day-to-day price, you may experience long-term gains.

-Real estate investing could mean buying a rental property to flipping houses to investing in a real estate investment trust (REIT).
-It's a physical asset that can appreciate in value over time, providing investors with a solid return on their investment.
+Real estate investing can mean buying and managing a rental property, flipping houses for a profit or putting money into a real estate investment trust.
+Real estate is a physical asset that can appreciate in value over time, providing investors with a solid return on their investment.

-Real estate investing can require a lot of time and effort to find the right property and manage it effectively.
-Additionally, real estate investments are subject to market fluctuations.
+Real estate investing can require a lot of time and effort to find the right property and handle it effectively.
+Real estate investments also are subject to market fluctuations.
 There's always a risk that the value of your investment could go down.

-Despite these risks, real estate remains one of the most popular types of investments—making it a good option for investors who are looking for a long-term investment and have the time to put into it.
+Despite these risks, real estate remains one of the most popular types of investments.
+It can be a good option for people who are looking for a long-term investment and have the time to put into it.

-An asset class is simply a grouping of investments with similar characteristics.
-Equities (stocks), fixed-income (bonds), and cash (or its equivalent) are three asset classes every investor should be familiar with when considering an investment strategy.
-Another asset class you may hear about is alternative assets, which refers to tangible assets like real estate or commodities such as gold and oil.
+An asset class is a group of investments with similar characteristics.
+Equities (stocks), fixed-income (bonds) and cash (or its equivalent) are three asset classes every investor should be familiar with when developing their investment strategy.
+Another you may hear about is alternative assets, which may be tangible assets like real estate or commodities such as gold and oil.

 You may be most familiar with the cash asset class.
 You use it to buy goods and pay for services, and it's what you own in traditional bank and savings accounts.
 Cash offers a lower return on investment in exchange for its safety and guarantees.